cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 The starter code for the example in the video can be found [here](person/) and under the `person` subdirectory of the `cs1302-inheritance` directory you downloaded at the beginning of this tutorial.
+Here is a UML diagram for the starter code:

 ![Starter Code](res/Inheritance1.png)